-3.4.19 The Employment Land study recommends that some employment sites should be considered for release to other uses, as they no longer serve the needs of modern businesses.
+- 3.4.19 The Employment Land study recommends that some employment sites should be considered for release to other uses, as they no longer serve the needs of modern businesses.
 It is therefore vital that viable employment sites that are an important source of jobs and cater for a range of numerous businesses and enterprises should be protected as they remain an important economic driver for the area, and when located in and near deprived areas, can help to provide less-skilled jobs.
 However, some employment land is no longer viable in its current use, and should be released for redevelopment.
-Based on policy recommendations from the Employment Land Study, Local Development Documentspart 2 Local Plans will protect existing employment lands and premises which existing employment land and premises will be protected which:

-- Safeguards well-located land that continues to meet the needs of modern businesses, (for instance by having good access to the transport network and labour markets, and being premises capable of economic reuse) especially larger sites that may be considered strategically important-sites. - Safeguards 'locally valuable' sites that are required to meet identified regeneration aims.

-3.4.20 The Councils will work with partners to remove development constraints on existing employment sites which are well located.

-3.4.21 To fully reflect Nottingham's status as a Science City, the Aligned Core Strategies encourage economic development which strengthens the plan area's role as an exemplar of international science and technology.
-Site specific Development Plan-DocumentsPart 2 Local Plans part 2 Local Plans will identify sites where development will strengthen the knowledge-based economy and the economic role and importance of the area's hospitals and universities, which are vital part of the area's economy in their own right, employing thousands of staff.
-Establishing growth opportunities for high technology companies to locate or expand will help the conurbation to diversify its economy in line with the initial priorities of the D2N2 LEP and will provide employment opportunities for graduates of the area's Universities, thus retaining them for the benefit of the area's economy.
-It will also and maximise the potential of the designated Enterprise Zone at the Boots Campus (which is a Strategic Site) and the existing employment sites at Beeston Business Park, MediPark and Nottingham Science Park.
-The Enterprise Zone will benefit from reduced business rates and the availability of super-fast (or high-speed) broadband to attract the creation of new businesses and jobs needed within the LEP area to help drive sustainable economic growth.

-3.4.22 The Aligned Core Strategies will also support opportunities to help reskill to reskilling of the workforce, and with access to local job opportunities.
+Based on policy recommendations from the Employment Land study, part 2 Local Plans will protect existing employment lands and premises which: - Safeguards well-located land that continues to meet the needs of modern businesses, (for instance by having good access to the transport network and labour markets, and being premises capable of economic reuse) especially larger sites that may be considered strategically important; and - Safeguards 'locally valuable' sites that are required to meet identified regeneration aims. - 3.4.20 The Councils will work with partners to remove development constraints on existing employment sites which are well located. - 3.4.21 To fully reflect Nottingham's status as a Science City, the Aligned Core Strategies encourage economic development which strengthens the plan area's role as an exemplar of international science and technology.
+Part 2 Local Plans will identify sites where development will strengthen the knowledge-based economy and the economic role and importance of the area's hospitals and Universities, which are vital part of the area's economy in their own right, employing thousands of staff.
+Establishing growth opportunities for high technology companies to locate or expand will help the conurbation to diversify its economy in line with the initial priorities of the Derby Derbyshire Nottingham Nottinghamshire Local Enterprise Partnership and will provide employment opportunities for graduates of the area's Universities, thus retaining them for the benefit of the area's economy.
+It will also maximise the potential of the designated Enterprise Zone at the Boots campus (which is a strategic site) and the existing employment sites at Beeston Business Park, MediPark and Nottingham Science Park.
+The Enterprise Zone will benefit from reduced business rates and the availability of super-fast (or high-speed) broadband to attract the creation of new businesses and jobs needed within the LEP area to help drive sustainable economic growth. - 3.4.22 The Aligned Core Strategies will also support opportunities to help reskill the workforce, and with access to local job opportunities.
 Some parts of the areas experience significant levels of unemployment, low economic activity and low levels of skills, and these problems are particularly acute in Nottingham City (see paragraphs 2.2.7, 2.9.10 and 2.9.11).
-Employment and training opportunities, provided as part of new development, can enable the local population to take advantage of opportunities created by new development, and assist in developing a skilled labour pool, better able to access new jobs, especially within the knowledge-based sector across the conurbation.
+Employment and training opportunities, provided as part of new development, can enable the local population to take advantage of opportunities created by new development and assist in developing a skilled labour pool, better able to access new jobs, especially within the knowledge-based sector across the conurbation.
 There is strong evidence that increasing employment and prosperity across the social gradient will also contribute to improving health and wellbeing and reducing inequalities.